oxygenxml/oxygen-publishing-template-samples/templates/logo-before-search/README.md

-# Custom Content After Search Template
+# Logo Before Search Template

 This is a sample publishing template that displays the [Logo component](https://www.oxygenxml.com/doc/versions/22.1/ug-webhelp-responsive/topics/webhelp-customization-add-image-to-title.html) before the search input.